FAQs - Biological Safety

 Institutional Biosafety Committee approval of an rDNA registration is for a maximum of 5 years or to the end of the granting period.
 You will need to reapply at the end of the funding period or when you make substantial changes to your research using rDNA that were not described in the original proposal.

-Send the completed rDNA form to Melinda LeLacheur, Office of Research Affairs, 70 Butterfield Terrace
+Send the completed rDNA form to Barbara Miller, Office of Research Compliance, 70 Butterfield Terrace.

 Initial screening and review is by the Biological Safety officer (BSO).
 The BSO assigns a review status to the registration as